anetczuk/stock-monitor/README.md

 ## Data grabber

 In addition to main application there is grabber script `grabdata.py` extracting data used in the application.
-The script can be used separatelly from main application to scrap data to CSV/XLS data.
+The script can be used separatelly from main application to scrap data to local file.
 For further information run script `src/grabdata.py --help`.

+Supported output formats:
+- CSV
+- XLS
+- pickle (`pandas.core.DataFrame` object will be stored)

 What data can be obtained using the script?
 Script scraps for example:
 - GPW stock data